Let’s dissolve the boundary once more!

 I will start with the sketch of the second image.

 Use the offset command to create other shapes.

 Here is what you should be left with after the previous stage

 Extrude both shapes in opposite directions, the biggest one by 8 and the smallest one by 24.
-(You might need few steps before 123D Design allows you to extrude both independently.
-You may just decide to copy and paste, tweak it a little bit before joining both object again)
+(You might need a few steps before Tinkercad allows you to extrude both independently.
+You may just decide to copy and paste, tweak it a little bit before joining both objects again)

 MERGE Both, and FILLET the upper edge by 20 and flat edge by 2.

 Turn the object on his belly, use the previously created sketch and the FILLET command to create the following shape.